vishwesh-pujari/password-manager/README.md

 For encrypting passwords, fernet module of the cryptography package has been used.

 .env file is used to store the KEY which will be used to encrypt and decrypt passwords

+.env file is generally used to store such sensitive information in key-value pair format

+python-dotenv package is used to interface such .env files